Halytskyi/SmartThings/home-cluster/power-supply-usb-hubs/new-version/README.md

 - status `1`: command accepted for change state to `enabled`, need make 2nd call `us[1-2]` within 3 seconds to verify if state changed (works only for verifying output #1);
 - status `2`: (only if was 2nd call `us[1-2]` within 3 seconds) means that output wasn't swithched (works only for verifying output #1)

-## Connect SPI with two Master SBC
+## Connect SPI with two Master SBCs

 For High Availability (to be able control outputs even if one of the control SBC is unavailable) I need connect the control board #1 with two SBC Masters.
 The simple connection both Masters on the same SPI is not working, therefore, I used relay and by signal from Master02 I can switch SPI from Master01 to Master02 (when Master01 has issues).